FtM Penis Surgery: Stage 1 of 3

 By early 2008, Professor Perovic and Dr Djinovic had performed this procedure on more than 80 patients.

 More than than 60 of the patients were FtM transsexuals.
 About 25% of the men getting this procedure are NOT transsexuals.
-This is actually sex change surgery.
+Only sometimes is this sex change surgery.

 Many people consider Total Phalloplasty to be the best FtM bottom surgery, providing the ultimate gender reassignment surgery results.

 Total Phalloplasty is indicated in [natal] men without a penis or with a micro penis insufficient for sexual intercourse, as well as for transsexual patients.

 This procedure is one of the most demanding, complex and challenging tasks in genital reconstructive surgery but the benefits for patients are great.

-The the creation of a new penis using the musculocutaneous latissimus dorsi flap, called the MLD flap, for has achieved results significantly superior to those of most of the past century and all other comparable procedures.
+The creation of a new penis using the musculocutaneous latissimus dorsi flap, called the MLD flap, has achieved results significantly superior to those of most of the past century and all other comparable procedures.

 The latissimus dorsi used in this phalloplasty is the broadest muscle of the back comprised of a pair of flat, triangular-shaped muscles across the middle & lower back.